SINTEF-9012/ThingModel/README.md

 ![Screenshot timemachine](http://i.imgur.com/WEPVdWf.png)

-The time machine Saves the model in realtime (maximum rate fixed to 1 second by default).
+The time machine saves the model in realtime (1 hertz at maximum by default).
 Thanks to protocol buffers, gzip and sqlite, it's very light.

 And you can go back in time just with a HTTP request.